Chocolate-coated marshmallow treats: Hungary

+Russia

 Zefir (зефи́р, may also be spelled zephyr or zephir) is made from fruit and berry purée with added sugar and whipped egg whites.
 It is commonly produced and sold in the countries of the former Soviet Union.
 The recipe is a merger of the traditional Russian pastila with French meringue.
 The name given after the Greek god of the light west wind Zephyr symbolizes its delicate airy consistency.

 The consistency is similar to that of marshmallows, Schokokuss or krembo.
 The form typically resembles traditional meringue.
 However, in contrast to commercial meringue, it is never crisp.
 Both pure and chocolate-coated versions are widespread.
 In contrast to the other confectioneries of this type, it has no biscuit base.

-Slovenia, Indijančki
+Slovenia

-In Slovenia these confections are known as indijančki (literally "little Indians").
+In Slovenia, these confections are known as indijančki (literally "little indians").
+They are also known as zamorčki ("little negroes").

-Slovakia, Čierny Princ
+Slovakia

-In Slovakia these are known as Čierny Princ (literally "Black Prince").
+In Slovakia, these are known as čierny princ (literally "black prince").